 Simple is anything but easy, but we make it look that way.
 We’ve invested a lot of time and effort in our work to make it safe, well-designed, aesthetically pleasing, and shippable.
 As such, we’ve taken the extra step of protecting our business and protecting would-be imitators from themselves.

 We have several patents pending, in addition to patents already issued including the following: D680,393 D685,595 D685,596

 If you’ve noticed something that might be an infraction on our patent(s), please reach out to us at [email protected].

 LAWS REGARDING RAILROAD MATERIALS AND TRESPASSING

-TRESPASSING Trespass on railroad right of ways is not only a crime, it’s also extremely dangerous.
+TRESPASSING - Trespassing on railroad right-of-ways is not only a crime, but it’s also extremely dangerous.

 WHY WE CAN DO IT

 We have a unique situation as a licensed railroad contractor.
 We are licensed and insured to work within the right-of-way of the railroad, and our business maintains private rail lines.
 We obtain/have proper title to all of the materials we use.